 - Not immune to losses: Just because an investor expects the investment to go up in value does not mean it will.
 Investors can pick investments that will lose significantly over time.
 This is perhaps the largest risk attached to the buy and hold strategy

 - Not immune to fluctuations: Long term investment does not ensure that your assets will not face fluctuations.
 Although the fluctuations will remain for a short period, the overall value may increase significantly or decrease even if you do not incur major losses

 - Restricted liquidity: By choosing to buy and hold, you are giving up your access to cash.
 Since the money is in it for the long haul, you will be unable to withdraw whenever necessary.
 Therefore, investors need to set aside liquid funds before making investments to ensure that they have access to funds during emergencies

 - Discipline: To buy and hold means you are in it for the long term, and that means you cannot seek other opportunities around it.
 Even when you see short term profits, you have to force yourself to adhere to the strategy simply because your goal is long-term.
 In practice, this is difficult, especially when you see no growth or, worse, losses

-- Missed opportunity: Since investors' goals are to hold their investment for the long term, they are forgoing profits from short-term trading.
+- Missed opportunity: Since investors' goals are to hold their investments for the long term, they are forgoing profits from short-term trading.
 While it works, investors often miss optimal times when they could have sold to reap the benefits simply because they feel that the value will increase more in the future.
-Again, while the belief is valid, it is still propagated by emotions, bias and general aversion to risk.
+Again, while the belief is valid, it is still propagated by emotions, biases, and general aversion to risk.
 There are plenty of investors who profit regularly from short term trading.
-Successful investment does not mean holding on to your investment long time.
+Successful investment does not mean holding on to your investment for a long time.
 It also means yielding results